 Summary

 South Korean society is rapidly entering an aging society.
-There are several older workers still in the workplace, and they inspire to develop their competencies through various types of learning and education.
-The objective of this study is to identify how demographic, organizational and learning factors affect older workers’ skill utilization and information-processing proficiency in the workplace in South Korea.
-Identifying what aspects of older workers affect their skill use is a critical research issue because it will help Human Resource officer with developing training programs.
+As a result, seniors continue to participate in the labour market, and often engage in educational programs to further develop their workplace skills.
+The objective of this study is to identify how demographic, organizational and learning factors affect South Korean senior workers’ skill usage and proficiency scores.
+Identifying what aspects of senior workers affect their skill use is a critical research issue because it will help Human Resource officers to develop training programs.

 Data

 The primary data set was obtained from the open source of the Programme for the International Assessment of Adult Competencies (PIAAC).
 The data were collected from 24 countries between August 2011 and March 2012, and each country drew a representative sample of individuals aged from 16 to 65 years old.
-These data were collected from questionnaires.
-The questionnaires measured two key cognitive skills: literacy and numeracy.
-Based on the research purpose, employers aged 50-65 year-old on the private sector in south Korea are included.
+These data were collected from questionnaires that measured two key cognitive skills: literacy and numeracy.
+Based on the research purpose, employers aged 50-65 year-old on the private sector in South Korea are included.

 Dependent variables:

-Skill utilization for work: the frequency of the utilization of certain Numeracy/literacy skills
+Skill usage for work: the frequency that numeracy/literacy skills are applied

 These variables are calculated by taking the average of related sub-items.
 These sub-items are measured by likert scale: 1,2,3,4,5(from strongly disagree to strongly agree)

-Proficiency test scores: the average test score of Numeracy/literacy (Continuous)
+Proficiency test scores: the average test score of numeracy/literacy (Continuous)

 Explanatory variable: